HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 }
 ```

+---

 ### 1.14 Use `scan` instead of `reduce` operator

-Because reduce is an aggregate operator which emits aggregate result on completion, but scan is a transformational operator which emits accumulated result at each interval.
-It is preferred because while working with streams we want an intermittent result rather than waiting for a single aggregated result at completion.
+Use `scan` instead of `reduce` for streams, as it emits an intermediate result at each step, making it more useful for real-time processing.

-**Code Example** -
+**Code Example** - `Do`

 ```typescript
 const source$ = range(0, 10);